Material, Part, & Service Vendor

 After the bid opening, you may substitute a bid bond for a bid deposit.

-- Bid Submittal: The complete bid, including specification and addenda, must be received by the CTA Bid Office, 2nd Floor 567 W. Lake St. Chicago, IL 60661-1498, before 2:00 p.m. on the bid opening date.
-Bids received after this time will be returned to the bidder.
+- Bid Submittal: The complete bid, including specification and addenda, must be uploaded to the CTA Bonfire portal, before 2:00 p.m. on the bid opening date.
+Bonfire will not allow bids to be received after designated time.

 - Contract Evaluation and Award: Contracts are awarded to the lowest responsive and responsible bidder.
 Factors considered in determining responsiveness and responsibility include: